January 30, 2024

 One big reason is undetected issues with “premise plumbing;” the pipes that move water from a distribution network to the tap in a home, school, or business.
 These problems can result in exceeding health standards or affecting the water’s look, taste, and smell – all of which can cause tap water distrust.

-To address this, LCI researchers developed 22 specific recommendations to reduce premise plumbing issues, including relevant background information, laws and codes, and best practices.
-The recommendations, presented within five policy briefs, guide 1) the county; 2) the state; 3) landlords; 4) community water systems; and 5) advocacy organizations on how to improve local trust in tap water.
+To address this, Luskin Center for Innovation researchers developed 22 specific recommendations to reduce premise plumbing issues, including relevant background information, laws and codes, and best practices.
+The recommendations, presented within five policy briefs, guide 1) the county, 2) the state, 3) landlords, 4) community water systems, and 5) advocacy organizations on how to improve local trust in tap water.

 If people distrust their tap, then they buy more bottled water or sugary drinks to quench their thirst.
 This can be costly, unhealthy, damaging to the environment, and especially harmful to those with limited incomes.
 Every human being has the right to safe, clean drinking water from their taps.